Probiotics and Prebiotics: What's the Difference?

 Prebiotic foods – foods that the healthy bacteria in your gut need – may also play a key role in a gut-healthy diet.

-Some great ways to provide your gut microbiome with prebiotics are through foods that are a good source of fiber like bananas, spinach, asparagus, oatmeal, and blueberries.
-These whole foods contain micronutrients – vitamins and minerals that your body and gut may need – and they may promote gut health thanks to their fiber content.
+These whole foods contain important micronutrients and also may promote gut health thanks to their fiber content.
 Unripe bananas are known as a source of prebiotic fiber to benefit your gut.
 When bananas are less ripe, they contain resistant starch, which can have prebiotic effects on your gut.

 Should I Take A Probiotic Supplement?